Just1diaxx/Just1diaxx/README.md

 - 👀 I’m interested in knowing what technology hides
 - 🌱 I’m currently learning python & JS
 - 💞️ I’m looking to collaborate on creating a software agency
-- 📫 How to reach me: my discord is @just1diax.py
+- 📫 How to reach me: my discord is @just1diax.py or https://discord.gg/RERfFFy8Vc
 - 😄 Pronouns: he
 - ⚡ Fun fact: I selled a software for 60EUR (EUR because I'm from Italy)